makzan/beginning-git-version-control/manuscript/index.md

 	|/
 	* 52aec20 - (master)

-When we try to merge index_b with index_a, it shows a conflict.
+When we try to merge `index_b` with `index_a`, it shows a conflict.
 When you `git log`, you won’t see the merge commit appears.
 This doesn’t mean the merge is aborted.
 It just mean the merge is paused and waiting us for further operations.

 	(index_a) $ git merge index_b